lmammino/loige.co/src/content/posts/2026-04-19_writing-middlewares-for-rust-lambda-functions/index.md

 skeleton we will flesh out in the next two examples to do something genuinely valuable.

+`NoopLayer` is intentionally bare because the no-op has nothing to configure.
+When a real middleware needs settings (a sampling rate, a header name, a DynamoDB table name, a quota), those properties live on the `Layer` struct, with a constructor or builder to make instances ergonomic to set up; the matching `Service` then reads them out of an `Arc` (or whichever sharing strategy fits) on every call.
+We will see this play out properly when we build the rate-limit middleware later in the post.
+The mental model to take away from this section: **`Layer` is where configuration and composition live; `Service` is where the business logic runs.**

 That is the whole shape.
 Everything else we do in this post is just more interesting implementations of `call`.